odessajavaclub/coffee-pot/README.md

 **What happens:**

-1. Starts PostgreSQL and waits up to 15 seconds for it to finish ([using wait-for-it]
-2. Starts Spring boot application which populates database with some test data
+1. Starts Spring boot application which populates database with some test data

 ## 3. Try it